minprog/webprogrammeren/web/20 homepage/profile.md

 ## Getting Started

-Here's how to download this problem's "distribution code" (i.e., starter code) into your own CS50 IDE.
-Log into [CS50 IDE](https://ide.cs50.io/) and then, in a terminal window, execute each of the below.
+Here's how to download this problem's "distribution code" (i.e., starter code):

 1. Execute `cd` to ensure that you're in `~/` (i.e., your home directory).
-1. Execute `wget https://github.com/minprog/webprogrammeren/raw/2020/Problems/2%20profile/profile.zip` to download a (compressed) ZIP file with this problem's distribution.
+1. Execute `curl -LO https://github.com/minprog/webprogrammeren/raw/2020/Problems/2%20profile/profile.zip` to download a (compressed) ZIP file with this problem's distribution.
 1. Execute `unzip profile.zip` to uncompress that file.
-1. Execute `rm profile.zip` followed by `yes` or `y` to delete that ZIP file.
+1. Execute `rm profile.zip` to delete that ZIP file.
 1. Execute `ls`.
 You should see a directory called `profile`, which was inside of that ZIP file.
 1. Execute `cd profile` to change into that directory.
 1. Execute `ls`.
 You should see this problem's distribution, including `index.html` and `styles.css`.